 The pandemic has limited physical marketing channels and has shifted the focus of marketers towards digital marketing strategies.
-However, digital marketing also comes with its own share of woes and challenges following the Corona chaos.
+However, digital marketing also comes with its own share of woes and challenges.
 To avert those hurdles and project sales trajectory higher, here are some cardinal techniques for enterprises to rebuild their clientele.

 While the pandemic loomed like a dark cloud upon the globe, many enterprises scrambled to find a strong foothold over what was normal.
 However, savvy brands switched to digital marketing.
 Undoubtedly COVID-19 threw a spanner for most industries, but it also glued the modern customers to their screens.
 Consequently, digital marketing gained traction, and the conventional marketing budgets were allocated for digital marketing.

 Digital marketing is established as a frontline sales strategy for several organizations, but will it be the same after the pandemic vanishes?
 No, it wonât be.
 Enterprises will face challenges in creating a tailored message at a large scale and engage the prospects.
 Besides, some enterprises struggle with a myopic approach that makes it difficult for them to break through the online clutter and reach the audience.
 The myopic approach here means that organizations are getting so focussed on individual customer experiences that they are insufficiently aware of the larger market.
 Providing personalized customer experiences work when marketers identify where the real demand lies, but without understanding the demand in marketing, tailored solutions have no value.